A muon scattering tomography system based on high spatial resolution scintillating detector: Acknowledgments

 \section{Acknowledgments}

-This research work is supported by the National Key R\&D Program of China, No. 2023YFA1606903, and National Natural Science Foundation of China, No. 12375185, and Anhui Provincial Natural Science Foundation under Grant No. 2208085MA12.
+This research work is supported in part by the National Natural Science Foundation of China, Nos.~12361141827 and 12375185, and the National Key R\&D Program of China, No.~2023YFA1606903, and the Anhui Provincial Natural Science Foundation, No.~2208085MA12.

 We gratefully acknowledge the financial support and the provision of experimental facilities by the Institute of Modern Physics, Chinese Academy of Sciences.
 The scintillators were processed and assembled into detectors at the University of Science and Technology of China (USTC), and the complete MST system was subsequently installed and tested at the Huizhou Campus of the Institute of Modern Physics.